JhonatanBarboza/kobrapy/docs/conventions.md

 The success of an open collaborative project relies not only on technical contributions, but also on a healthy and respectful community.
 Ethics and mutual respect are values worth upholding in their own right, as the foundation for harmonious coexistence.

 As a general principle, we invite everyone to maintain a considerate attitude toward the diversity of opinions, identities, backgrounds, and cultures.

-The programming exercise includes writing a `CODE_OF_CONDUCT.md` file.
+To embody these values in practice, we have outlined conduct rules in `docs/CODE_OF_CONDUCT.md`.

 Coding Conventions
 ------------------------------